-We have demonstrated that category theory can act as a theoretical foundation for faceted browsing that also encourages reuse and interoperability.
 We have established facets and faceted taxonomies as categories and have demonstrated how the computational elements of category theory, such as products and functors, extend the usefulness of our model.

-The utility of faceted browsing systems is well-established in the digital libraries research community (Fagan 2013; Niu and Hemminger 2014), but current efforts could benefit from a more abstract framework that encourages reuse and interoperability.
+The utility of faceted browsing systems is well-established in the digital libraries research community [8], [32], but current efforts could benefit from a more abstract framework that encourages reuse and interoperability.
 In this context, reuse and interoperability are at two levels: between systems and within a system.
 Our model works at both levels by leveraging category theory as a common language for representation and computation.
 Without this common language, it is difficult to abstractly model a system that utilizes multiple faceted structures (hierarchies, trees, graphs, lattices), even if there are shared notations and definitions between them.